 Leading her trio in Brazil before moving to Europe, she was invited to inaugurate the partnership of SAVASSI Jazz Festival (Belo Horizonte) with the Women Creating Collective, presenting with her trio on the stage "Women Creating Music" in 2017.
 After moving to Europe for her studies, the trio was also invited to join the Jazzwerkstatt Graz 2019 (Graz, Austria) and Steyr Jazz Festival 2020 (Steyr, Austria).

-In Europe, she has been performing in Austria, Croatia, Slovenia, Poland, and Germany, at jazz festivals such as Shortcuts, Jazzwerkstatt Graz 2019, Warsaw Summer Jazz Festival 2019, Jazzwerkstatt 2020, All That Jazz Art Festival Malinska 2019, Graz Jazz Nacht, Kranj Jazz Camp, and Steyr Jazz Festival.
+In Europe, she has been performing in Austria, Croatia, Slovenia, Poland, Czech Republic and Germany, at jazz clubs and festivals such as the renowned Unterfahrt Jazz Club (Munich), Regensburg Jazz Club, Jazzwerkstatt Graz 2019, Warsaw Summer Jazz Festival 2019, Jazzwerkstatt Graz 2020, All That Jazz Art Festival Malinska 2019, Graz Jazz Nacht, Kranj Jazz Camp 2020, Steyr Jazz Festival, and Jazz Im Generalihof.